blackwell-systems/vaultmux/ARCHITECTURE.md

 ## Executive Summary

 Vaultmux is a Go library that provides a unified interface for interacting with multiple secret management backends.
-It abstracts away the differences between Bitwarden, 1Password, and pass (the standard Unix password manager), allowing applications to work with any supported backend through a single API.
+It abstracts away the differences between Bitwarden, 1Password, pass (Unix password manager), Windows Credential Manager, and AWS Secrets Manager, allowing applications to work with any supported backend through a single API.

 **Key Features:**
 - Unified `Backend` interface for all secret managers
 - Session management with caching and refresh
 - Context-aware operations with timeout support
 - Location/folder management across backends
+- Multiple integration patterns: CLI wrappers, native SDKs, OS APIs
-- Zero external dependencies (only stdlib + backend CLIs)
+- Minimal dependencies (stdlib + backend-specific SDKs only)

 ---